sdcote/cdxlab/11-Service/LabNotes.md

 ```
  keytool -genkey -keyalg RSA -alias selfsigned -keystore keystore.jks -storepass password -validity 360 -keysize 2048 -ext SAN=DNS:localhost,IP:127.0.0.1  -validity 9999
 ```
 This will generate a key store file named `keystore.jks` with a self signed certificate for a host named localhost with the IP address 127.0.0.1.
-Of course, you will probably want to use the real hostname and IP address of the host running Coyote.
+Of course, you will probably want to use the real hostname and IP address of the host running CDX.
 If you are going to use this in production, you will probably want a certificate signed by a well-known certificate authority.

 Again, it is important to place this key store file in the classpath.
-The Coyote start-up scripts automatically place the configuration directory (`cfg`) of the application home in the classpath and this is the easiest location for your key store file.
+The CDX start-up scripts automatically place the configuration directory (`cfg`) of the application home in the classpath and this is the easiest location for your key store file.

-For more protection, you might consider making the file read-only by the users running Coyote.
+For more protection, you might consider making the file read-only by the users running CDX.
 This way, only authorized accounts can manage the key store.

 ## Monitoring

 It is possible to monitor the operation of the service through the `/api/health` endpoint on the monitor.
 It will respond with "UP" if the service is running.
 It is intentionally designed to be simple to help parsing the response and to keep processing at a minimum on the service.

 Additionally, the `HttpManager` supports monitoring by [Prometheus](https://prometheus.io/) through the `/metrics` endpoint.
 Requests to this endpoint will return a set of operational metrics in the [OpenMetrics](https://openmetrics.io/) format.
 This means that [Prometheus](https://prometheus.io/) can use the both the `/api/health` endpoint for basic status monitoring and the `/meteics` endpoint for detailed operational metrics.
-When combined with tools like [Grafana](https://grafana.com/) Coyote services can be completely monitored.
+When combined with tools like [Grafana](https://grafana.com/) CDX services can be completely monitored.

 ## Security